 - Science education

 The biological and physical sciences degree program will prepare those interested in graduate work.
 It will also prepare students for rewarding careers through smaller classes, faculty mentoring, modern labs, hands-on experience, and flexible class options.
 Students are encouraged to participate in an appropriate field experience or research activity as part of their curriculum.
-Students interested in secondary science education may consider the B.S. in Biological and Physical Sciences with Emphasis in Teacher Certification.
+Students interested in secondary science education may consider the

 PROGRAM LEARNING OUTCOMES